2025-2026 Baylor

 2.

 Are you planning to matriculate into medical school immediately after completing your undergraduate education?
-If not, please explain what activities and/or careers you have pursued in the time between your college education and your application.(short answer)
+If not, please explain what activities and/or careers you have pursued in the time between your college education and your application.(no character limit specified)

 3. Indicate any special experiences, unusual factors or other information you feel would be helpful in evaluating you, including, but not limited to, education, employment, extracurricular activities, prevailing over adversity.
 You may expand upon but not repeat TMDSAS or AMCAS application information.
 This section is mandatory.
 Please make sure you submit an essay or your application will not be reviewed by the committee.